codefellows/seattle-code-102d44/class-05/notes.md

 # CSS NOTES FROM LECTURE

-What does CSS stand for?
+What does CSS stand for? **Cascading Style Sheets**

-* Cascading Style Sheets
 * This is a way to style our HTML
-* Controls the presentation of our webpage
+* Controls the presentation and styling of our webpage

 ## Types of CSS